 Many people with a learning disability have the same aspirations for loving relationships as those without a learning disability (Lane et al., 2019).
 The companionship that a partner provides is important to people with a learning disability (Bates et al., 2017a; 2017c; Retzik et al, 2021).

 However, there are various barriers to people with a learning disability having the relationships they want.
 Many people with a learning disability are not given appropriate support needed to engage in loving and sexual relationships with others.
 (NIHR, 2020).

 Support workers and family members can play a large role in supporting or preventing people with a learning disability in developing and sustaining relationships (Azzopardi-Lane, 2017; Charitou et al., 2020; Oloidi et al., 2020).

 For example, support workers are often a key source of advice as well as emotional and practical support for people with learning disabilities.
 (NIHR, 2020).

 In some cases, support staff have reportedly been instrumental in helping the development of relationships, especially for those with higher support needs (Bates et al., 2017a).

-However, evidence suggests some support workers see their role as limited and report a lack of guidance on what they can and cannot do or say in regard to supporting sexuality (Sitter et al., 2019).
+However, evidence suggests some support workers see their role as limited and report a lack of guidance Guidance means being given clear instructions to be able to do something well. on what they can and cannot do or say in regard to supporting sexuality Sexuality is how you feel about yourself and your body.
+It is about finding out and knowing what feels right for you.
+(Sitter et al., 2019).